julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, March 26, 2025.
+Thursday, March 27, 2025.
 Quote of the day:

-> "There's no 'deep stat' looking to bring down elected officials and political leaders that represents a deep-seated center of power. . .but it's true in a way that should cause Americans to sleep better at night.
-There's a culture in the military, in the intelligence agencies, and in law enforcement that's rooted in the rule of law and reverence for the Constitution." - James Comey;  James B. Stewart: The Truth About the ‘Deep State,’ Donald Trump, and Jeffrey Epstein
+> "Do not say, 'It is morning,' and dismiss it with a name of yesterday.
+See it for the first time as a newborn child that has no name." - Rabindranath Tagore